 What About the Least of These?

-Two years ago, it was your typical Thanksgiving gathering; me, my family and one other couple.
+Four years ago, It was your typical Thanksgiving gathering; me, my family and one other couple.
 All of the traditional fixings were made and placed at the table.
 Grace was said, food was devoured and the carnage of the celebration was left in the kitchen to be tackled later on in the afternoon.

 The kids began to play.
 The men started watching football and that left us, the wives, to clean up.